scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 }
 ```

+This test should fail, as `2 + 3` should not return `4`.
-Running the test suite should now return the following output:
+Indeed, after running the test you should see the following output:

 ```
 # MyTests: